Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

 8. Those are the key ideas expressed in the Mūlapariyāya Sutta.
 The Buddha directly called saññā a mirage in the “Pheṇapiṇḍūpama Sutta (SN 22.95),” and we discussed that in the post, “Sotapanna Stage and Distorted/Defiled Saññā.”

-• But bad translations of key suttās like the Mūlapariyāya Sutta have hidden that key point for centuries.
+• However, poor translations of key suttās, such as the Mūlapariyāya Sutta, have obscured that point for centuries.
 Once you start seeing that “hidden gem” (i.e., that saññā is a mirage), you see it in other suttās; however, those highly condensed suttās need to be explained in detail, at least initially.

-• Now, we need to understand why merely engaging in “moral deeds” (puñña abhisaṅkhāra) cannot lead to a “suffering-free mind” even though those MUST be undertaken too.
-Cultivating puñña abhisaṅkhāra (cultivation of the mundane eightfold path) avoids rebirths in the apāyās and also readies a mind to comprehend deeper concepts like saññā vipallāsa” and to start on the Noble Eightfold Path.
+• We now need to understand why merely engaging in “moral deeds” (puñña abhisaṅkhāra) cannot lead to a “suffering-free mind,” even though those must also be undertaken.
+Cultivating puñña abhisaṅkhāra (cultivation of the mundane eightfold path) avoids rebirth in the apāyās.
+Additionally, it prepares the mind to comprehend deeper concepts such as “saññā vipallāsa” and to begin the Noble Eightfold Path.

 • See “Six Root Causes – Loka Samudaya (Arising of Suffering) and Loka Nirodhaya (Nibbāna)” and “Rebirths Take Place According to Abhisaṅkhāra.”